asifmahmuddev/ctms/README.md

 **Accounts.** `Account` replaces Django's user model and authenticates on **email address**, case-insensitively.
 It must exist before the first `migrate`: `AUTH_USER_MODEL` is recorded in the migration graph, and changing it later means recreating the database.

 **Authentication.** Registration emails a one-time link that verifies the address; sign-in is refused until it is opened, and a refused attempt sends a fresh link.
 Sign-out is POST-only, so a prefetched link cannot end a session.

+**Signing in with Google.** The button posts rather than links and the exchange happens on the server, so no other site can start the handshake and the browser never holds the client secret.
+Google reports only addresses it has checked, so such an account is verified outright and an address already registered is linked to it rather than duplicated.

+The link is held by the provider's identifier, not the address, so either side may change its address freely.
+A provider can be disconnected from the profile editor, but only once a password exists — unlinking the only way in would lock the holder out.

+**reCAPTCHA.** Registration, sign-in, password reset and the contact form are scored by reCAPTCHA v3; below `RECAPTCHA_MINIMUM_SCORE` the submission is refused on the form.
+A token is minted at the moment of submitting because it expires two minutes later, and with no secret key set the check is skipped rather than failing closed.

 **Link lifetime.** Verification, reset and confirmation links share `ACCOUNT_LINK_LIFETIME_MINUTES` (five), which `PASSWORD_RESET_TIMEOUT` and the pending-address window derive from.
 A link also dies once used, once the account signs in, or once its password changes — each is folded into the signature.